-Rationale: Single centre cohort studies and multi-centre randomised controlled trials of the Family Integrated Care (FICare) model consistently demonstrate improved short-term outcomes for babies and their families.
-Parents, with their unique perspective on the care provided by neonatal units, can play a useful role in informing the process of quality improvement and service developments as a whole.
+Rationale: Single centre cohort studies and multi-centre randomised controlled trials of the FICare model consistently demonstrate improved short-term outcomes for babies and their families (34).
+Parents, with their unique perspective on the care provided by neonatal units, play an essential role in informing the process of quality improvement and service development as a whole.

 - NNUs should work towards a model and philosophy of care within which families are enabled to be primary caregivers to their babies in partnership with clinical teams.
-This will involve applying the principles set out in the BAPM Family Integrated Care Framework for Practice (17) & Bliss Baby Charter (18). - NNUs should ensure that from admission (or before in high-risk pregnancies anticipated to result in neonatal admission) families are supported and encouraged to be comfortable providing care for their babies.
-Families should be facilitated to be actively involved in ward rounds, daily care planning and decision-making. - Families should have opportunities to give feedback about their baby's care while on the unit and after discharge. - Feedback from parent surveys should be shared with families and staff and used to guide quality improvement.
-The network parent advisory group should be involved in steering this process. - NNUs should provide family facilities to maximise the time families can spend with their baby and help to reduce stress as well as any financial burden they may face. - An interpretation service should be available 24 hours a day, 7 days a week, and used whenever communication may be impaired by a language barrier.
+This will involve applying the principles set out in the BAPM Family Integrated Care Framework for Practice (18), Bliss Baby Charter (19) and Unicef UK's Baby Friendly accreditation for Neonatal units (20).
+FICare must be equitable and meet the needs of all families. - NNUs should ensure that from birth (or antenatally in high-risk pregnancies anticipated to result in neonatal admission) families are supported and encouraged to be comfortable providing care for their babies.
+Starting with delivery room cuddles whenever possible, families should be facilitated to be actively involved in ward rounds, daily care planning and decision-making.
+Skin to skin should be encouraged. - All families should have opportunities to give feedback about their baby's care while on the unit and after discharge. - Feedback from parents should be shared with families and staff and used to guide quality improvement.
+The network parent advisory group should be involved in steering this process. - NNUs should provide family facilities to maximise the time families can spend with their baby and help to reduce stress.
+Consideration should be given to reducing the financial burden on families, with appropriate signposting (19). - Provision of family support after discharge is essential; NNUs must consider how best to facilitate this. - An interpretation service should be available 24 hours a day, 7 days a week, and used whenever communication may be impaired by a language barrier.
+It is important always to consider other potential communication barriers, including (but not exclusively) low-literacy and hearing or vision impairment, and seek to address these.